openvinotoolkit/openvino/docs/resources/tensorflow_frontend.md

 # OpenVINO TensorFlow Frontend Capabilities and Limitations {#openvino_docs_MO_DG_TensorFlow_Frontend}

+@sphinxdirective

 TensorFlow Frontend is C++ based Frontend for conversion of TensorFlow models and is available as a preview feature starting from 2022.3.
-That means that you can start experimenting with `--use_new_frontend` option passed to Model Optimizer to enjoy improved conversion time for limited scope of models or directly loading TensorFlow models through `read_model()` method.
+That means that you can start experimenting with ``--use_new_frontend`` option passed to Model Optimizer to enjoy improved conversion time for limited scope of models or directly loading TensorFlow models through ``read_model()`` method.

 The current limitations: